Gottlieb Native Garden Lecture Series

 This lecture series was designed to bring people together to learn about the importance of gardening for wildlife, the healing power of nature, and how native plants can save the world, each lecture is approximately 30 minutes and is accompanied by colorful, engaging slides that will inspire attendees to “dig” deeper.

-This course offers three lectures held on Wednesday evenings via Zoom.
-If you are not able to attend the live online presentations, individuals who register for this course will have access to the lecture recordings until December 1, 2021.
+This course offers two lectures held on Wednesday evenings via Zoom.
+If you are not able to attend the live online presentations, individuals who register for this course will have access to the lecture recordings.

 More than 30 years ago, Susan Gottlieb, creator of The Gottlieb Native Garden, started on a journey that would ultimately convert her one-acre property in Los Angeles into one of the premier native gardens in the United States.
 Today, it’s a flourishing ecosystem, containing 200 species of California native plants and trees.